michaelmangelsdorf/myth/spec.md

 Conceptually, this creates two independent code segments, a lower segment (offsets < 128) and an upper segment.
 Subroutine and coroutine calls set C but not R, hence the name "Resident" since the code mapped into the upper segment is like a resident routine and persists during inter-page control flow.
 The dedicated instruction "xR" is there to set R.

 Note that the lower portion of the page (with index number in R) which provides the upper segment is not available to the running code, if R and C are different.
-The reason for this is that when an intrapage jump to an address below 0x80 (the lower segment) occurs, the page-index in C takes over and the program in the lower segment of page C is at the program counter.
+The reason for this is that when an intrapage jump to an address below 0x80 (the lower segment) occurs, the page-index in C takes over and the instruction fetch in the lower segment occurs at C:PC, not at R:PC.

 ###### L